aimenabdulaziz/Compilers/optimization/IMPLEMENTATION.md

 function deadCodeElimination(basicBlock):
     for instruction in basicBlock:
-        if hasNoUses(instruction) and not hasSideEffects(instruction):
+        if not hasUses(instruction) and not hasSideEffects(instruction):
-            LLVMInstructionEraseFromParent(instruction)
+            toDelete.add(instruction)

+    for instr in toDelete:
+        LLVMInstructionEraseFromParent(instr)

 function constantFolding(basicBlock):
     for instruction in basicBlock: